Kurokio/HDRL-Internship-2024/README.md

 Follow the notebook "HowToUse" which walks you through step-by-step how to do the actions listed above.

 For more information on adding additional fields to scrape and add to the database for analysis, refer to the "HowToAdd" notebook.

+## Contribution
+Contributors and collaborators are welcome.
+Acceptable contributions can be documentation, code, suggesting ideas, and submitting issues and bugs.

+Make sure to be nice when contributing and submitting commit messages, as this is a project developed by an intern that is still learning.

 ## Credits
 Thanks to the following people who helped make this project a reality: